edbosne/pyfdd/README.md

 - Use medipix matrix to prepare the data

-- Use fit or fitman for fitting
+- Use fit or FitManager for fitting

 ## Structure

-- The MedipixMatrix class is the data class.
+- The DataPattern class is the data class.
 It holds the measured patter, angular calibration and the necessary tools for edition.

 - The lib2dl class reads 2dl libraries and puts them in the format that is necessary for the fit.

-- The fits class does the fits.
-If one need to do one single fit for testing this class can be used but for regular analysis the fitman class is advised.
+- The Fit class does the Fit.
+If one need to do one single fit for testing this class can be used but for regular analysis the FitManager class is advised.

-- The fitman is the general purpose fit class and the most used in practice.
+- The FitManager is the general purpose fit class and the most used in practice.
 It can fit a pattern over several lattice sites and outputs the results in a .csv file that can be opened with excel.

-In the scripts folder one can see examples of how to use the MedipxMatrix to prepare patterns for analysis and then run the analysis with fitman.
+In the scripts folder one can see examples of how to use the MedipxMatrix to prepare patterns for analysis and then run the analysis with FitManager.

 ## Contact